Naturopathic Opposition to Immunization

 A good case of smallpox may rid the system of more scrofulous, tubercular, syphilitic and other poisons than could otherwise be eliminated in a lifetime.
 Therefore, smallpox is certainly to be preferred to vaccination.
 The one means elimination of chronic disease, the other the making of it. . . .
 Naturopaths do not believe in artificial immunization .

-The Textbook of Natural Medicine, which is "modern" naturopathy's most authoritative book, was published in 1985 and revised in 1999, 2006, and 2012.
+The Textbook of Natural Medicine, which is "modern" naturopathy's most authoritative book, was published in 1985 and revised in 1999, 2006, and 201.
 [3-6].
-The first edition contained a rabidly anti-immunization chapter called "Vaccinations and Immune Malfunction," written by Harold E. Buttram, M.D.
+The first edition contained a rabidly anti-immunization chapter called "Vaccinations and Immune Malfunction," written by Harold E. Buttram, M.D., who claimed that vaccination harmed the immune system and might be "precipitating aberrant immunologic effects such as allergies, infant sudden death syndrome, and . . .
+AIDS."
 The other three editions lack this chapter but still include the negative comments by Benedict Lust mentioned at the beginning of this article.
 The third edition of the Textbook is very strange.
 Its index does not mention vaccination or immunization, and the only mention I could find in the 2,200-page text was a statement that people in blood type A have more reactions to smallpox vaccination.
 The fourth edition lists vaccines recommended in pregnancy but states that "vaccination during pregnancy is a controversial topic in both conventional and natural medicine."
 The text also contains scattered comments about specific vaccines, some favorable, some not, but nothing that would encourage readers to advise parents or administer vaccines according to widely accepted public health guidelines.

 All four editions of the Textbook were co-edited by Joseph Pizzorno, N.D., naturopathy's leading educator, who founded and served for many years as president of Bastyr College of Naturopathic Medicine (later renamed Bastyr University).
 Pizzorno's 1996 book Total Wellness contains a 3-page attack on immunization that he says was mainly condensed from Buttram's chapter in the first edition of his Textbook.
 This section stated (a) the actual benefits of many vaccinations are probably not as good as advertised, (b) vaccinations induce a transient depression of immune dysfunction, (c) many problems linked to vaccinations have not been disclosed to the public .